 The fish will keep up to three days in the refrigerator, and up to 60 days in the freezer.
 There is no time limit while fishing at Big Brown Fish & Pay Lakes, so be sure to pack a lunch and maybe some board games if you bring kids.
 Their hours extend during the summer season, and they are open on holidays.

 In Pennsylvania, trout fishing requires both a fishing license, and a trout stamp for residents and non-residents over the age of 16.
 Local fish & pay lakes, however, do not require a license, along with some other resorts and campgrounds that have their own lakes on property.

 Purchase your fishing license for the 2018 season here.
 Licenses can also be purchased at Fishing License Agents offices, County Treasurer offices, or Fish & Boat Commission offices.
-While guide services and state parks require a license by the PA Fish & Boat Commission, resorts like Pocono Manor allow you to catch and release without a license.
+Guide services and state parks require a license by the PA Fish & Boat Commission.